-Previously an industrial designer, Juliet Ramson started making jewelry using recycled timbers and brass.
-Today, Juliet works with artisan finishers who help bring her new and original designs into the jewelry world.
+Previously an industrial designer, Juliet Ramson started making jewellery using recycled timbers and brass.
+Today, Juliet works with artisan finishers who help bring her new and original designs into the jewellery world.
 Heavily inspired by architecture, her distinctly geometric collection aims to be unique in a world of generic designs.
 We chat with Juliet about the story behind her brand.

 How did you start your brand?